Jon Moxley: Final storylines and departure (2018–2019)

-On the August 13, 2018 episode of Raw, Ambrose returned with a new look consisting of short hair, a full beard, and a more muscular physique.
+On the August 13, 2018, episode of Raw, Ambrose returned with a new look consisting of short hair, a full beard, and a more muscular physique.
 He assisted Rollins against an attack from Drew McIntyre and Dolph Ziggler.
 Six days later, he assisted Rollins in winning the Intercontinental Championship from Ziggler at SummerSlam.
 The following night on Raw, Ambrose and Rollins aided Universal Champion Roman Reigns in attacking Braun Strowman when the latter attempted to cash-in his Money in the Bank contract, once again reuniting The Shield.
 At Hell in a Cell, Ambrose and Rollins were unsuccessful in defeating Ziggler and McIntyre for the Raw Tag Team Championship.
 In October, The Shield defeated Ziggler, McIntyre, and Strowman at Super Show-Down.
 Two nights later on Raw, they were defeated by the same trio in a rematch.
 After the match, a frustrated Ambrose walked away from his teammates.

 On the October 22 episode of Raw, after Reigns announced the return of his real-life leukemia and relinquished the Universal Championship, Ambrose and Rollins defeated Ziggler and McIntyre to capture the Raw Tag Team Championship for the second time.
 However, Ambrose immediately attacked Rollins after the match, turning heel for the first time since 2014.
 Two weeks later on Raw, Ambrose attacked Rollins again, after Rollins lost the tag titles in a handicap match against AOP (Akam and Rezar).

 The following week, Ambrose burned his Shield vest and explained that being part of the group had made him weak.
 He would continue to taunt Rollins over the following weeks by stalking him, getting vaccinated against what he perceived to be Rollins's "illness", and ordering his own personal SWAT team to attack Rollins, subsequently christening himself the "Moral Compass of WWE".
-Ambrose defeated Rollins at TLC in December to win the Intercontinental Championship, beginning his third reign with title.
-Throughout the following weeks, he successfully defended his title against Tyler Breeze, Apollo Crews, and Rollins, before losing the championship to Bobby Lashley on the January 14, 2019 episode of Raw, in a triple threat match also involving Rollins, ending his reign at 29 days.
+Ambrose defeated Rollins at TLC: Tables, Ladders & Chairs in December to win the Intercontinental Championship, beginning his third reign with the title.
+Throughout the following weeks, he successfully defended his title against Tyler Breeze, Apollo Crews, and Rollins, before losing the championship to Bobby Lashley on the January 14, 2019, episode of Raw, in a triple threat match also involving Rollins, ending his reign at 29 days.

 Ambrose entered the 2019 Royal Rumble match at number 14, but was eliminated by Aleister Black.
 The following night on Raw, he interrupted Royal Rumble winner Rollins and Triple H, proclaiming that Rollins never defeated him clean without interference and provoking Triple H into booking them in a match, which Ambrose subsequently lost.
-A few hours after Raw went off the air, it was reported that Ambrose had informed WWE officials that he would not be renewing his contract and would be leaving the company shortly after WrestleMania 35.
+A few hours after Raw went off the air, it was reported that Ambrose had informed WWE officials that he would not be renewing his contract and would be leaving WWE shortly after WrestleMania 35.
 WWE subsequently confirmed his decision in a statement.
 It was reported that he had been offered an improved contract by WWE, which he turned down due to long-standing frustration with the creative direction of his character and a particular dislike of the "hokey" material he had been given.